rbuchberger/jekyll_picture_tag/CONTEXT.md

 **Sourcing**:
-Reading a setting document from its origin (`_config.yml`, `_data/picture.yml`) and merging it over the built-in defaults.
-Produces a raw document; asserts nothing about its contents.
+Reading a setting document from its origin (`_config.yml`, `_data/picture.yml`) and deep merging it over the built-in defaults, so that setting one key of a nested setting keeps the defaults for its siblings.
+Produces a raw document;
+asserts nothing about its contents.

 **Validation**:
 Deciding whether a sourced document is acceptable, and reporting precisely why